changhyeonnam/FindYourShoes_with_CLIP/README.md

 sh dataset.sh
 ```

-### Before run the model, You should generate table for shoes table.
+### Before run the model, You should generate table for shoes information.

 ```jsx
 python3 csv_generator.py